esternin/tkCam/README.md

 # tkCam

-tcl/tk webcam camera app, with live view and recording capabilities
+tcl/tk USB camera (a.k.a. webcam) app, with live view and recording capabilities

 Needs to run under [AndroWish](https://www.androwish.org/) (for Android) or [undroidwish or vanillawish](https://www.androwish.org/home/wiki?name=undroidwish) (for Linux, Windows, MacOS,...), a "batteries included" tcl/tk interpreter by Christian Werner.